Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Results

 \subsection{Generalizability w.r.t. contrastive loss}

-In Section \ref{sec:loss} we argue that the InfoNCE loss is prone to learn shortcut feature representations.
+In Section \ref{sec:loss} we argued that the InfoNCE loss is prone to predictive feature suppression.
 A popular choice of contrastive loss function for \ac{ICR} methods is the triplet loss with in-batch hard-negative mining~\citep{faghri2017vse++}.
-The triplet loss is a special case of the InfoNCE loss, where the number of positives and negatives are each one~\citep{khosla2020supervised}.
-So our line of reasoning in Section \ref{sec:loss} holds for the triplet loss too.
+The triplet loss with in-batch hard-negative mining is a special case of the InfoNCE loss, where the number of positives and negatives are each one~\citep{khosla2020supervised}.
+Therefore, our line of reasoning in Section \ref{sec:loss} holds for the triplet loss too.

-To show the strength and generalizability of \ac{LTD} to other contrastive losses, we run the same experiments as in Section \ref{sec5:baseline}, with the triplet loss \cite{faghri2017vse++} instead of the InfoNCE loss as $\LossCon$.
-To make the triplet loss work, we added a batch normalization layer after the projection head, for both the image and caption encoder and disabled \ac{SWA}; we use a margin value of $\alpha=0.2$.
+To show the strength and generalizability of \ac{LTD} to other contrastive losses, we run the same experiments as in Section \ref{sec5:baseline} (only for \ac{LTD} not for \ac{ITD}), with the triplet loss instead of the InfoNCE loss as $\LossCon$.
+To prevent the triplet loss from collapsing to the trivial solution, we added a batch normalization layer after the projection head, for both the image and caption encoder; we use a margin value of $\alpha=0.2$ \citep{faghri2017vse++, li2019visual, messina2020transformer}.
+Based on Table~\ref{tab:recall}, we can observe that the highest recall@$k$ scores also come with the highest r-precision and nDCG scores.
+Since the main goal of this experiment is to show that \ac{LTD} can be used in combination with different contrastive losses we, therefore, only evaluate for recall@$k$.